Mattia-Venuto-2180556/gesture-vocal-effects-system/README.md

 Once the system is running, the user performs gestures in front of the webcam.
 The gesture-recognition module detects the hands, extracts hand landmarks, classifies the gesture and infers the corresponding command to be sent to the audio engine.

----

-## Project Purpose

-The project aims to allow singers to handle their voice during recording by means of intuitive hand gestures.
-In a typical recording scenario, the singer may not possess the technical knowledge required to configure or manipulate production parameters directly.
-However, the singer often has a clear expressive perception of how their voice should be modulated at specific points in the track.

-The proposed system addresses this gap by enabling the singer to trigger and control vocal effects, such as reverb or modulation, during the recording process.
-In this way, the producer can more easily understand the singer's desired vocal treatment and may use these real-time expressive indications as a source of inspiration during the production phase.

----

 ## System Architecture